alzhahir/terraria/README.md

 If you want to use the image in Pterodactyl, just add the URL to your egg config:\
 `ghcr.io/alzhahir/terraria:main`

-#### Alternatively, an egg is also available in this repository.
+#### In addition, an egg is also available in this repository.

 ## Note
-The images provided are only compatible with amd64 and arm64 systems.
+The images provided should be compatible with `amd64` and `arm64` systems.
+However, `amd64` compatibility is untested.
+If you find any encounter using this image on amd64 systems, feel free to [contact me](https://www.alzhahir.com/contact) directly or [open an issue](https://github.com/alzhahir/terraria/issues) in this repository.